-Genuine Poulan® bar and chain oil is recommended to protect your unit against excessive wear from heat and friction. oil resists high temperature thinning.
-If Poulan® bar and chain oil is not available, use a good grade SAE 30 oil.
+Genuine Poulan or Poulan PRO® bar and chain oil is recommended to protect your unit against excessive wear from heat and friction.
+Poulan or Poulan PRO® oil resists high temperature thinning.
+If Poulan or Poulan PRO® bar and chain oil is not available, use a good grade SAE 30 oil.

-- Never use waste oil for bar and chain lubrication. - · Always stop the engine before removing the oil cap
+- Never use waste oil for bar and chain lubrication. - Always stop the engine before removing the oil cap.